codewith-divya088/Data-Analytics-Journey/README.md

 - Array Operations
 - Statistical Functions

-Goal
+🎯 Goal

-Build strong analytical skills, work on real-world datasets, and become internship-ready in Data Analytics.
+Build strong analytical skills, work with real-world datasets, and become internship-ready in Data Analytics.

+📌 Current Focus

+- Strengthening Python fundamentals
+- Learning Excel for Data Analysis
+- Exploring NumPy and data manipulation

+---

 Learning one step at a time.